twrecked/hass-aarlo/README.md

 * Direct video streaming from arlo where possible
 * Siren when triggering an alarm
 * Streaming (**Note**: in virtualenv installation only)
+* Switches for activing sirens and taking snapshots
+* Lights

 It provides a custom lovelace resource that is a specialised version of a picture-glance that allows you to see the last snapshot taken and give quick access to clip counts, the last recorded video and signal and battery levels.